-Melanoma occurs most commonly on the skin of men’s backs or on women’s legs, but melanoma can occur anywhere on the body, including the head and neck, the skin under the fingernails, genitals, and even the soles of the feet or palms of the hands.
+Melanoma occurs most often on the skin of men’s backs or on women’s legs, but melanoma can develop anywhere on the body, including the head and neck, the skin under the fingernails, genitals, and even the soles of the feet or palms of the hands.
 Melanoma may not have the color of a mole.
-It may have no color or be slightly red, called amelanocytic melanoma.
+It may have no color or be slightly red, which is called amelanocytic melanoma.

 Looking for More of an Overview?

 If you would like additional introductory information, explore these related items.
-Please note these links take you to other sections on Cancer.Net:
+Please note these links will take you to other sections on Cancer.Net:

-- ASCO Answers Fact Sheet : Read a one-page fact sheet (available as a PDF) that offers an easy-to-print introduction to this type of cancer.
+ASCO Answers Fact Sheet : Read a one-page fact sheet (available as a PDF) that offers an easy-to-print introduction to this type of cancer.

-- Cancer.Net Patient Education Video : View a short video led by an ASCO expert in this type of cancer that provides basic information and areas of research.
+Cancer.Net Patient Education Video : View a short video led by an ASCO expert in this type of cancer that provides basic information and areas of research.